Co Sleeping With Baby: A Solution For Sleep Problems?

 • If you’re a sensitive sleeper who tends to wake at every little sound, having your baby in the same room with you may prove to be too noisy, as babies tend to make lots of little noises as they sleep.

-• Speaking of little noises – some parents report that their babies actually sleep worse during co sleeping, because the parents themselves are overly attentive and pick up the baby at every little sound!
+• Speaking of little noises… Some parents report that their babies actually sleep worse during co sleeping.
+The parents themselves are overly attentive and pick up the baby at every little sound!

-• If your baby’s sleep association isn’t one that can be met through co sleeping, then co sleeping may not help you much.
+• If your baby’s sleep association isn’t one that can be met through co sleeping, then co sleeping may not help.
 For instance, if your baby has to be rocked to sleep, and needs that movement to fall back to sleep quickly, then even if you co sleep, you’re still going to need to get up and rock the baby after every waking.

 • Some parents who co sleep for the sake of convenience end up discovering that co sleeping has itself become a sleep association that they have to undo later.
-While this isn’t necessarily a problem – there are ways you can gently transition from co sleeping (and we have a day-by-day co sleeping transition plan in our Members Area designed to help you do just that), some parents don’t want to inadvertently create new sleep challenges by co sleeping, so they opt to avoid it and work on their babies’ existing sleep associations.
+While this isn’t necessarily a problem, there are ways you can gently transition from co sleeping.
+(We have a day-by-day co sleeping transition plan in our VIP Members Area.).
+Some parents don’t want to inadvertently create new sleep challenges by co sleeping.
+They opt to avoid it and work on their babies’ existing sleep associations.

 Co Sleeping Can Be A Great Short Term Baby Sleep Solution For Some Families